Grafrajohn/simpris-os-release/README.md

 This readme assumes you have advanced Django knowledge, an understanding of MySQL databases and knowledge of a Python/Django and some knowledge of operating systems.
 If you don't you will find it ectremely difficult to deploy and run Django.

-GoodlyCode can set up Django for you but this would be a busniess proposition.
+www.GoodlyCode.com can set up Django for you but this would be a business proposition.

 ### 1. Create database